ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Experiment

-The quantitative comparison results with different latent warping methods are shown in Tab.~\ref{tab:ABL_warp}.
-ContextDrag consistently outperforms all existing warping strategies across all metrics.
-Compared with BWI~\cite{lu2025inpaint4drag}, our Latent-space Reverse Mapping (LRM) shows a clear improvement in dragging accuracy, achieving an MD of 19.07 (14\% better than 22.30) and a higher PF of 0.8200 versus 0.8025.
-Although LWF~\cite{zhao2024fastdrag} achieves a reasonable MD, its CP drops substantially to 0.8325 due to its limited dragging radius, indicating that such approaches struggle to model complex deformation fields in our scenarios.
-These experimental results demonstrate that our LRM provides a simple and efficient solution tailored to our framework, leveraging latent-space displacement computation for accurate and controllable drag editing.
+The quantitative results for different correspondence strategies are shown in Tab.~\ref{tab:ABL_warp}.
+Our approach consistently outperforms all alternatives across all metrics.
+Compared with reverse warping using inferred vectors~\cite{inpaint4drag}, our strategy shows a clear improvement in dragging accuracy, achieving an MD of 19.07 (14\% lower than 22.30) and a higher PF of 0.8200 versus 0.8025.
+Although forward warping~\cite{FastDrag} achieves a reasonable MD, its CP drops substantially to 0.8325 because uncovered target tokens (holes left by the forward mapping) limit the effective editing range, indicating that such approaches struggle to model complex deformation fields in our framework.
+These results validate our design choice: reverse correspondence with user-specified vectors provides the most accurate spatial alignment for latent-space token injection.